High School to College Programs

 • Students have the option to attend an orientation/tour at Marymount University

-Early college, Dual Enrollment, and Pre-College programs offer a host of benefits, from academic advancement and financial savings to personal growth and enhanced skills.
+Early college, Dual Enrollment, and Pre-College programs offer many benefits, from academic advancement and financial savings to personal growth and enhanced skills.
 By giving high school students a taste of the college experience, these programs can help set students up for success in both their academic and professional futures, fostering a smoother transition to college and encouraging a deeper engagement with learning.
-Participation in such programs can be a strategic move for students, aiding them in building a strong foundation for their impending college years and beyond.
+Participation in such programs can be a strategic move for students, aiding them in building a solid foundation for their impending college years and beyond.